 Firstly, the IDP is part of a suite of strategic planning instruments that guide development and service delivery in the municipality.
-The IDP sets out the strategic plan for the medium term that coincides with the electoral term of council 2021 to 2026.
+The IDP sets out the strategic plan for the medium term that coincides with the electoral term of 2016 to 2021.
 Each department within the Municipality is required to complete a detailed annual business plan that gives operational expression to the IDP.